 C.H.
 Booth Library is offering a series of creative writing sessions for young adults in grades 6-8.
 The first writing session, “The Fantastic,” will explore the genre of fantasy writing.
 Author and educator Aimee Pokwatka will return for the second time to lead the session.
 Her short stories have been published in a variety of magazines, and she has served as the editor of Salt Hill Journal and The Newtowner.
 Participants will create imaginary worlds and use elements of magic in their stories.
 The fantasy theme will serve as a guide to the basic craft of fiction.
 Each session will allow time for writing, sharing, and discussing stories in progress.
 Students will also have the opportunity to work on collaborative writing projects.

 The 2015 Newtown Film Festival is just a few weeks away, and volunteers are needed.
 Festival Founder Cristin Carlin is hoping to find a few people who would be willing to hang festival fliers around town as soon as this weekend. will also be needed the weekend of the festival, September 18-20.
 In addition to openings at Edmond Town Hall, where the festival will be presented, volunteers are needed to man an NFF booth at Fairfield Hills during the Newtown Arts Festival.

-The Society of Creative Arts of Newtown (SCAN) will welcome Peter Seltzer for an art critique session on Wednesday, May 14, at 7:30 pm.
-The program will in the lower level of Newtown Meeting House, and admission is free.
+The Society of Creative Arts of Newtown will welcome Alain Picard, an acclaimed portrait artist, for its next event.
+Mr Picard will demonstrate painting a portrait of a model at its meeting-program on Wednesday, August 27, at 7:30 pm.
+The free program The meeting will be in the lower level of Newtown Meeting House, 31 Main Street